 Meanwhile, nearby, a pack of sabertooth tigers stalks a human colony.
 The leader of the pack, Soto, blames the humans for wiping out the rest of their pack.
 He plots his revenge by getting the baby of the human he feels is most responsible.
 When the child’s mother jumps from a cliff into the water below, Soto sends Diego, one of the other sabertooths to find it and bring it to him.

 However, by this time Manfred and Sid have happened upon the mother and child in the water below.
 They can do nothing for her, but they take on the responsibility of getting the child back to his “herd”.
 They meet up with Diego who tries to con them out of the baby, but Sid and Manfred don’t fall for it and the odd threesome set out in search of the humans.

 The animation is computer generated.
 This means little details like the rippling of fur on Manfred when he moves any which way is captured, giving it a very realistic movement.
-The backgrounds are not static, and usually flow somewhat with what’s going on in front of it.
-Sometimes it’s wisps of smoke curling up in back of the action.
-The scenes in the ice caves are particularly well done animation.
+The backgrounds are not static and usually flow somewhat with what’s going on in front of it.
+Sometimes it’s wisps of smoke curling up in the back of the action.
+The scenes in the ice caves are particularly well-done animation.

 The voice for Manfred is Ray Romano.
 He gives Manfred the inflection of always seeming annoyed at everyone around him and wanting solitude that eludes him, yet there seems to be a deeper reason to most of what he says.
 I found myself feeling sorry for him as it seemed like he wanted companionship but all he had ever had was negative experiences prior to this situation and the bond he develops with Sid and Diego.